Access to Food

 - all 11 Harford County Public Library buildings, and the Library Office on Brass Mill Road, Belcamp.

 Eviction Prevention/Help Paying Utilities – Harford Community Action Agency will help navigate all available funding sources for eviction prevention and help paying utilities.
+If you are falling behind in your rent, please do not wait to call as available funds are limited.

 Transportation – Harford Transit Link will provide on-demand service for residents that need transportation to medical or social service appointments, or in some cases transportation to work.
 Call 410-612-1620 or 410-838-2562 to book an appointment.